Frequently Asked Questions

 What is By-Name Data?

-By-Name Data is real-time data of all known people experiencing homelessness in a community.
-It includes a robust set of data points that support coordinated access, prioritization at a household level, and an understanding of homeless inflow and outflow at a systems level.
-This real-time actionable data supports triage to services, system performance evaluation, and advocacy (for the policies and resources necessary to end homelessness).
+By-Name Data (BND) is real-time data of all known people experiencing homelessness in a community.
+It includes a robust set of data points that support coordinated access, prioritization at a household/individual level, and an understanding of homeless inflow and outflow at a systems level.
+This real-time actionable data supports triage to services, evaluation of system performance, and advocacy for the policies and resources necessary to end homelessness.

-By-Name Data is a subtle but important shift away from the term By-Name List – where a By-Name List was sometimes interpreted as stand-alone data.
+BND is a subtle but important shift away from the term By-Name List, which was sometimes interpreted as stand-alone data.
 By-Name Data refers to the dynamic universe of person-specific homelessness data contained within an overall community-wide homelessness database or data system.

-Further information and resources can be found on the By-Name Data page under “Resources” on the Built for Zero Canada website at www.bfzcanada.ca.
+Further information and resources can be found on the BFZ-C By-Name Data webpage.

 How are communities confirmed for having “Quality” By-Name Data?

-The Canadian Alliance to End Homelessness reviews a community’s By-Name Data Scorecard and monthly data to confirm Quality By-Name Data (BND).
+The CAEH reviews a community’s BND Scorecard and monthly data to confirm Quality By-Name Data (QBND).
 This includes:

-- At least three consecutive months of complete BND where the last 3 months are reliable within a 5% margin of error
+- At least 3 consecutive months of complete BND, where the last 3 months are reliable within a 5% margin of error

 - Setting a baseline month from which to measure reductions